j3fcruz/Atlas-PDF-Viewer/README.md

 - No annotations
 - No editing tools
 - No encryption features
-- No ATLAS format support
+- No ATLAS format support  (Open .atlas file and normal .pdf only)

 ---